davidcarozza/boats0d-review/README.md

 Usage and examples
 ------------------

-To run the BOATS model, run the boats0d_main.m script in matlab as:
+To run the BOATS model, run the boats0d_main.m script in Matlab as:

 boats0d_main